gabyah92/CodeRankingLeaderboard/README.md

 <img width="1169" alt="Screenshot 2023-11-29 185722" src="https://github.com/gabyah92/CodeRankingLeaderboard/assets/22296232/f1ab1f55-3406-4ff7-8793-a53e2ae79524">

+The following metric was used in calculating the ranking:

+If Hackerrank Usernames & Contest ID's are provided :
+30% Codeforces_Rating + 30% GFG_Contest_Score + 10% GFG_Practice_Score + 10% Leetcode_Rating + 10% Codechef_Rating + 10% HackerRank.

+If NOT:
-The following metric was used in calculating the ranking: 30% Codeforces_Rating + 30% GFG_Contest_Score + 10% GFG_Practice_Score + 15% Leetcode_Rating + 10% Codechef_Rating.
+35% Codeforces_Rating + 30% GFG_Contest_Score + 10% GFG_Practice_Score + 15% Leetcode_Rating + 10% Codechef_Rating.

 Since contest score can be too big when compared to ratings, normalization was performed for the exact metric.

 Please let me know if you have any questions or need further clarification.